Clearing Up Confusion About

 Ironically, the legendary expectation of two Messiahs has a significant element of truth to it.
-That is probably why the story and legend of a "second coming" of Jesus was established, because Jesus was a son of Joseph (see the article about The Virgin Birth Myth), and the story of a second coming would then enable a "returned" Jesus as "son of David" to be the "final redeemer."
+In fact, that may have been why the story and myth of a "second coming" of Jesus was established, because Jesus was a son of Joseph (see the article about The Virgin Birth Myth), and the story of a second coming would then enable a "returned" Jesus as the Messiah ben David or "son of David" to be the "final redeemer."

-However, such legends were based on guesses and assumptions, because the actual modern Messiah represents many figures, including Jacob, the "son" of both Joseph and David, and the son of Nun (like the original Joshuah), as you will see.
+However, such myths and legends were based on guesses and assumptions, because the actual modern Messiah represents many figures.
+For example, he "brings Jacob again," and he is the "son" of both Joseph and David, as well as the son of "Nun" (like the original Joshuah), as you will see.

-The world does not know that because, as several other relevant articles on this site explain, the Messiah who now fulfills prophecies is not who anyone expected.
-For one thing, he is not Jesus.
-And most importantly, his mission is not to perpetuate and escalate the militant activity of those who practice war.
-It is to show humanity how we can and why we should practice the ways of peace, and love one another regardless of religion, race, nationality or culture.
+The world does not know that because, again, the Messiah who now fulfills prophecies is not who anyone expected.
+After all, his mission is not to elevate any particular religion above others, and it is certainly not to perpetuate and escalate the militant and malicious activity of those who practice "holy war."
+Instead, it is to show humanity how we can and why we should practice the ways of peace, and love one another regardless of religion, race, nationality or culture.

-Because he fulfills the Judeo-Christian prophecies, he tells you how and why.
-But it does not mean he is partial to any particular religion.
-For as the Founders of America knew, God, by any other name, is the Creator and Nature's God, the God of the Universe and the Great Spirit-Parent of all human beings.
+Because Judaism has such an impact, because Christianity and Islam are the two biggest religions in the world, and because he fulfills the Judeo-Christian prophecies, he tells you how and why.
+But another reason he is not partial to any particular religion is because as as the Founders of America knew, God, by any other name, is the Creator and Nature's God, the God of the Universe and the Great Spirit-Parent of all human beings.

 Even the ancient Hebrew prophets realized that, even though they spoke in rather ethnocentric and nationalistic terms in those times.
-Today, however, we need to rise above and advance beyond the ethnic, racial, tribal, cultural and nationalistic distinctions that have divided us and caused such conflict.
-We need to advance, and progress toward a brighter future for all.
+Today, however, we need to rise above and advance beyond the tribal, ethnic, racial, cultural and nationalistic distinctions that have divided us and caused such conflict.
+For we need to advance, and progress toward a brighter future for all.

-This article is to discuss the Jewish stories or legends of Messiah ben Joseph (or Mashiach ben Yosef) and Messiah ben David, because they are of great help in understanding the true meaning of the prophecies in the Hebrew Bible.
-Furthermore, knowing the Jewish stories that have developed over time makes it easy to see why somewhat similar Christian stories and legends developed (like Jesus dying and then later "coming again").
+A discussion of the Jewish stories or legends of Messiah ben Joseph (or Mashiach ben Yosef) and Messiah ben David will be of great help in understanding the true meaning of the prophecies in the Hebrew Bible.
+Furthermore, knowing the Jewish stories that have developed over time makes it easy to see why somewhat similar Christian stories and legends developed (like Jesus dying, being physically "resurrected" and then later someday "coming again").
 And knowing all the stories helps us finally come much closer to understanding the actual truth.